A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Hyperbolic metric spaces

-for all $x, y, z, o \in X$.
-We denote as $\partial X$ the hyperbolic boundary of $X$, that (if $X$ is proper) is the set of geodesic rays from $o$, where we identify rays which lie within bounded distance of each other.
-Finally, we denote as $O(\alpha)$ a quantity which depends only on the hyperbolicity constant $\alpha$.
+We denote as $\partial X$ the \emph{Gromov boundary} or \emph{hyperbolic boundary} of $X$, that is (if $X$ is proper) the set of geodesic rays from a given basepoint $o$, where we identify rays which lie within bounded distance of each other.
+If $X$ is not proper, the definition of $\partial X$ is a bit more involved (see e.g. \cite[Def.
+III.H.3.12]{BH}), but in our applications we will focus only on the proper case.